-- 43. The overriding concern of the critics of the reform is that creation of alternative BAs will lead to politicisation of the profession.
-It would disempower the large bar associations which happen to be also those that have mainly criticised the government on issues of human rights and the rule of law.
-It would encourage the legal profession to split along political lines so that criticism expressed by some bar associations will be challenged by other associations, leading to disintegration of the "public voice" of attorneys in Turkey. - 44.
-The potential politicisation of the legal profession was also admitted by the representatives of the ruling majority and of the Ministry of Justice during the discussion with the rapporteurs.
-They noted that even before the reform the Turkish attorneys were already very politicised, which is demonstrated by their active involvement in certain political debates.
-For the Venice Commission, it is likely that the amendments would incite politically like-minded attorneys to create their own BAs. - 45.
-The Venice Commission recalls that lawyers are entitled to have political opinions and even participate in the political life.
+- 44. The overriding concern of the critics of the reform is that creation of alternative BAs will lead to a politicisation of the profession.
+It could disempower the large BAs which to be also those that have mainly criticised the government on issues of human rights and the rule of law if their size was reduced through new BAs being established.
+It could also encourage the legal profession to split along political lines so that criticism expressed by some bar associations will be challenged by other associations, leading to the disintegration of the "public voice" of attorneys in Turkey. - 45.
+The potential politicisation of the legal profession was also admitted by representatives of the ruling majority during the discussion with the rapporteurs.
+They noted that even before the reform the Turkish attorneys were already very politicised, which was demonstrated by their active involvement in certain political debates.
+For the Venice Commission, it is likely that the amendments would incite politically like-minded attorneys to create their own BAs. - 46.
+The Venice Commission recalls that lawyers are entitled to have political opinions and even participate in political life.
 However, bar associations should not become political actors.
-The mandate of the bar associations is defined in Article 76 of the 1969 Law: "ensuring honesty and confidence in the mutual relations between the members of the profession and their relations with clients; defending and safeguarding the order, ethics and respectability of the profession, the supremacy of law, and human rights; and to satisfy the common needs of attorneys."
+The mandate of the BAs is defined in Article 76 of the 1969 Law: "ensuring honesty and confidence in the mutual relations between the members of the profession and their relations with clients; defending and safeguarding the order, ethics and respectability of the profession, the supremacy of law, and human rights; and to satisfy the common needs of attorneys."
 Associations may not "engage in activities other than those befitting their purpose of establishment".
-This mandate is well in line with mandates of bar associations in many other European countries.
-46
+This mandate is well in line with mandates of bar associations in many other European countries.45 - 47.
+Many interlocutors, and in particular the attorneys themselves, were concerned that the attorneys' political preferences would become evident from the BA to which they belong.
+In the view of the Venice Commission, this can potentially affect how those attorneys are treated by courts and administrative bodies and will ultimately push attorneys to join "loyalist" bar associations.
+This may have a negative impact on the independence of the legal profession in general. - 48.
+The Venice Commission reiterates that in the previously existing system, the affiliation to a BA was based on purely geographical criteria.
+As a consequence, BAs were inevitably inclusive; they assembled a broad spectrum of political views, religious beliefs, ethnic origins, age groups, or professional specialisations.
+Due to this form of organisation, previously BAs represented the legal profession as such, and not specific views, beliefs, attitudes or professional preferences of their members.
+The 2020 amendments, especially against the background of current political tensions in Turkey (on this see below), risk transforming BAs into political clubs and endanger the neutral status of these bodies.